Legal briefing - Planning for Commonwealth construction and fit-out projects

 • a single approach to the market.

-The CPRs prescribe time limits for each approach to the market for procurement above the relevent thresholds (see para 9.7 of the CPRs).
+The CPRs prescribe time limits for each approach to the market for procurement above the relevant thresholds (see para 9.7 of the CPRs).
 These must be taken into account as a factor in determining which option to use.

 A rushed process is less likely to yield the best results, particularly in the construction sphere, where there may be a significant amount of technical detail for tenderers to consider.
 If sufficient time is available, a multi-stage process can serve to identify genuine and suitable tenderers via an expression of interest and to determine the best candidate from that select group in the second stage (see AGS Fact Sheet 7).